Newsom punches back at California's critics and Trump in his final State of the State speech

 Newsom has long used his annual address to tout California’s economic growth and technological innovation while responding to critiques of its high cost of living and having the nation's largest homeless population.
 This year, he dismissed critics as suffering from “California Derangement Syndrome,” echoing Trump’s use of the phrase “Trump Derangement Syndrome.”

-Newsom and Trump have clashed over issues ranging from National Guard deployments in Los Angeles to the federal government’s efforts to block California’s planned 2035 ban on new gas-powered cars, which would be a nationwide first.
+Newsom and Trump have clashed over issues ranging from the federal administration's National Guard deployment in Los Angeles to the president's efforts to block California’s 2035 ban on new gas-powered cars, a nationwide first.

 The speech came a day after the state marked the one-year anniversary of the devastating Los Angeles-area fires that killed 31 people and destroyed neighborhoods.
 Newsom has asked Congress and Trump for nearly $34 billion to help the region recover.
 He faulted Trump for not responding to the request, saying the federal government is neglecting Californians affected by the disaster.